Mick235711/Beijing-Subway-Tools/docs/tools.md

   --path-mode {min,max}
                         Path selection mode
-  --exclude-next-day    Exclude path that spans into next day
+  --exclude-next-day    Exclude path that spans into next day --exclude-stations EXCLUDE_STATIONS
+                        Don't allow path with these stations --exclude-transfers EXCLUDE_TRANSFERS
+                        Don't allow transfer in these stations
 ```

 Show the longest possible path in the network (i.e., the longest path that does not have duplicate edges).